breber/gitlog/README.md

 This will generate the HTML pages for the repository, and place them in the directory specified in the outPath parameter (the current directory if this parameter isn't specified).

-For now, you will have to manually copy the files for Twitter Bootstrap (the framework used to style the webpages) to the output directory.
-This will just include copying the img, js, and css directories from the root of this repository to the directory where the HTML is.

 Future Plans
 ------------

-*	Automate the copying of extra resources
-	*	Twitter Bootstrap files
 *	Automate the generating of the log file
 	*	Run the git log --pretty=format:.... command from the Java code
 	*	This means the user would give a path to the repository they want to use